 Office of Public Diplomacy and Public Affairs

-Dr. Salman is the senior scientific advisor to the African Bureau under Public Diplomacy and Public Affairs Office.
-His main job duty is to support Public Affairs Officers in Africa in their mission to enhance public diplomacy activities in science and technology (S&T).
+Dr. Salman was the senior scientific advisor to the African Bureau under Public Diplomacy and Public Affairs Office.
+His main job duty was to support Public Affairs Officers in Africa in their mission to enhance public diplomacy activities in science and technology (S&T).
 It is done through initiation of programs that engage the public to improve the science environment specifically in education, accelerating technology development, and collaborating among government, universities, non-governmental organizations, and industry in the sub-Sahara region.
-He has been engaged in activities mainly to assess the value of S&T in enhancing the public diplomacy activities among the staff members in the US embassies in the region.
-He is working closely with these Embassies and African governments in specific programs to improve science education in the region, assist in the development and implantation of host government national plans on S&T, and promote science and technology research collaboration as a mechanism of diplomacy.
-Due to the broad aspect of his job and his specialty, Dr. Salman’s focus is on agriculture and health sciences including high education as a model for other scientific disciplines.
+He was engaged in activities mainly to assess the value of S&T in enhancing the public diplomacy activities among the staff members in the US embassies in the region.
+He worked closely with these Embassies and African governments in specific programs to improve science education in the region, assist in the development and implantation of host government national plans on S&T, and promote science and technology research collaboration as a mechanism of diplomacy.
+Due to the broad aspect of his job and his specialty, Dr. Salman’s focus was on agriculture and health sciences including high education as a model for other scientific disciplines.